 Kerry Kenn is an award-winning freelance writer specializing in addiction, mental health, and wellness content.
 She brings empathy, clarity, and research-driven insight to stories that support recovery, resilience, and personal growth across consumer, clinical, and business audiences.

 Do these struggles sound familiar?
-If you have faced similar circumstances, it is important to develop self-discipline to overcome these struggles.
+If you've faced similar circumstances, it’s important to develop self-discipline so you can move through these moments and stay grounded in recovery.

-Once developed in your life, these positive disciplines will provide healthy alternatives to your old ways.
-As the urge arises to fall back into old habits of drug and alcohol use, you can turn to these activities instead.
+Once you develop self-discipline in your life, these positive routines can provide healthy alternatives to your old habits.
+When the urge arises to fall back into drug or alcohol use, you can turn to these activities instead.

 Your first two steps in this process are:

-Once you have surrounded yourself with healthy peers and have decided to plan an “evacuation route,” begin to establish some healthy activities in your life.
-These will be yourhealthy alternatives to turn to in moments of temptation.
+Once you’ve surrounded yourself with healthy support and planned your “evacuation route,” begin building healthy activities into your life.
+These become your go-to alternatives during moments of temptation.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.